cloudposse/docs/content/geodesic/module/_index.md

 ⇠ Select one of these pages to learn more about the topic.
 {{% /dialog %}}

 We believe that infrastructure as code should be treated just like all other code: tested, bundled into artifacts and automatically deployed.
 This is what `geodesic` solves.
-A geodesic module is a docker container/image contains all the code necessary deploy infrastructure.
+A geodesic module is a docker container/image which contains all the Infrastructure as Code necessary to provsion logically related IaaS resources (e.g. AWS Organizations, IAM Roles/Permissions, CDNs, S3 Buckets, Kubernetes Clusters, etc).

 For example, when we need to provision resources using `terraform`, we'll build a docker container that inherits from the `geodesic` base image and `COPY` all the `*.tf` code into the image on `docker build`.
 Now we can run that container to provision infrastructure anywhere we have `docker` installed (for example from CI/CD systems), without needing to configure, version and maintain a bunch of native tools.
 In practice, we use geodesic modules to bundle terraform code, kops manifests, ansible code, and more.